 - Potassium: Important for blood pressure regulation, nerve function, and muscle contractions.

-- Iron: Vital for oxygen transport in the blood and energy production.
+- Iron: Vital for red blood cell formation and oxygen transport throughout the body.

 Potential Side Effects and Precautions